dy/analogs/README.md

 # package-analogs <a href="UNLICENSE"><img src="http://upload.wikimedia.org/wikipedia/commons/6/62/PD-icon.svg" width="20"/></a>

-There are lots of similar packages in npm which basically do the same thing but are called differently, from large ones like **underscore / lodash / amp** to small ones like **is / is-function / is-type**.
+There are lots of similar packages in npm which basically do the same thing but are called differently, from large ones like **underscore / lodash / amp** to atomic like **is / is-function / is-type**.
 Thousands of them.

-Such an overobundance creates a trouble for the end user choosing the proper alternative, as difference between packages is not always clear.
+Such an overobundance creates a trouble for the end user choosing the proper alternative, as the difference between packages is not always clear.
 If a package has a `README`, it does not always has a comparison with alternatives or a list of unique features.
-The user can rely on rating, downloads, dependent packages and code metrics, and it may work.
+The user can rely on rating, downloads, dependent packages and code metrics, and other empiric params, and it may work, though it is work.

-But the problem appears in browserifying an app.
+A problem appears in browserifying an app.
 If the application has dependencies which innerly use different similar packages, that results in overbloated bundle, comprising all the equivalent packages.
+With npm@3 that issue is less acute as it unfolds dep structure, but still, if some package use bundled version, it results in repeated chunks.

+Also taking as an example the @azer’s case - having list of analogous packages would alleviate that situation.

 This repository is an attempt to collect and structurize synonimic npm packages and work out tools to manage package analogs.